bungenix/bungenix-akn-context/README.md

-# Akn-Element-Context
+# BungeniX-AKN-Context

-This library will be useful to you if you are a tool developer around Akoma Ntoso XML documents.
+This Javascript library will be useful to you if you are a tool developer working with Akoma Ntoso XML (AKN) documents.

 Ever wanted to query the context of an element?
-Know its possible attributes, and its possible child elements?
+Know its possible attributes, and its possible allowed child or parent elements?
 This will do just that.

-This is a very fast implementation that is pure native JS, and does not make use of *any* XPath or XML Schema introspection.
+bungenix-akn-context is a very fast implementation that is pure native JS, and does not make use of *any* XPath or XML Schema introspection.

+A common use case for such a library is for a AKN markup editor:

+The user is in the body of a document, and you want to perhaps pop-up a menu on right-click with possible elements within the main body of the document, then if you chose a preface, and right click within the preface you want to add a new allowed element for the preface, and so on.

+You can essentially build a complete document tree or an element tree within a document with this library without invoking XPath or introspecting the schema.

+Usable both in-browser (tested on ReactJS and SvelteJS) and on the server side with NodeJS.

 ## API

-`findElements`
+### API: `findElements`

 This returns possible element names for a partial set of starting characters.